YasheerahYaqoot/acm_project/README.md

 ## Problem Statement
 <!-- This section delves into the specifics of the challenge tackled during the project.
 It provides context, outlines the objectives, and discusses the significance of the problem. -->

-This project implements an MPC controller for the ground locomotion of a Multi-Limb Morphogenetic UAV 'MorphoGear'.The concept is based on recent research[^1].
+The idea behind this project is the collaboration between two hetrogeneous vehicular robots, a UGV (Morphogear) and a UAV (quadcopter).

 ![MG](https://github.com/YasheerahYaqoot/acm_project/blob/main/MG.jpg)